 Navigating tax treaties can be challenging.
 These treaties are established between countries to reduce double taxation and withholding taxes.
 Expats who obtained Non-Habitual Residency status in Portugal before the program ended in January 2024 can potentially avoid capital gains tax on the sale of property outside of Portugal for the first ten years of their residence.

-The Non-Habitual Resident (NHR) program (closed to new applicants since January 2024) tax benefits for expats who obtained NHR status before it ended require careful navigation to ensure all available advantages are utilized without unexpected tax liabilities.
 An experienced tax advisor is essential in interpreting these tax treaties and applying them correctly to avoid the complexities of double taxation that can occur due to conflicting tax laws between Portugal and an expat's home country.

 Portugal's New IFICI Tax Regime (NHR 2.0)

-Social Security Contributions and Benefits
+What Are Social Security Contributions in Portugal?

-| Contributor | Rate | Base |
+| Contributor Type | Rate | Notes |

 |---|---|---|

-| Employer | 23.75% | Gross employment income |
+| Employer | 23.75% | On gross employment income |

-| Employee | 11.00% | Gross earnings |
+| Employee | 11.00% | On gross earnings |

-| Total | 34.75% | Combined contribution |
+| Total (Employed) | 34.75% | Combined contribution |

 To qualify for retirement benefits, expats need at least 15 years of coverage, while disability benefits require five years.
 Benefits include support for: